Customer Centricity: The Multiple Dimensions of Customer Experience

 Step 1 – Benchmark

-Now benchmarking is not new, but we decided to stretch our perspective and benchmark against industries that excelled in delighting their customers.
-This required us to research places that had little to do with our core mission but everything to do with understanding the needs of those that we serve
+Now, benchmarking is not new, but we decided to stretch our perspective and benchmark against industries that excelled in delighting their customers.
+This required us to research places that had little to do with our core mission but everything to do with understanding the needs of those that we serve.

-Step 2 – Ask your Customer
+Step 2 – Ask Your Customer

 We quickly realized that we had customers whose experiences we influenced in many ways and at several touch-points throughout their customer journey.
-After the process was mapped out, it became clear that customer centricity requires collaboration, dialogue, and trust.
+After the process was mapped out, it became clear that customer-centricity requires collaboration, dialogue, and trust.

-Step 3 – Metrics that Matter
+Step 3 – Metrics That Matter

 This is a crucial step in gaining momentum – obtain leadership buy-in and alignment with your team.
 Everyone’s role on the team is critical, but we often do not set time to discuss how individual work impacts the overall customer experience.

-These three steps provide a more robust understanding of customer experience dimension and can lead to actionable insights.
+These three steps provide a more robust understanding of the customer experience dimension and can lead to actionable insights.

 Understanding customer experience requires analyzing data accumulated about a customer’s reaction to anything they are experiencing as the journey unfolds.
-The process can be overwhelming at times, but the results can shift your organization’s culture in the right direction and deepen connection with your customer.
+The process can be overwhelming at times, but the results can shift your organization’s culture in the right direction and deepen your connection with your customer.

 More HRDQ-U Blog Posts